layumi/Image-Retrieval-by-Finetuning-CNN/README.md

 ### 1.Collect Training data from Google Image
 Google Image contains lots of data.
 Despite of noisy images, most images are somehow related to the keyword.
-So we use xxx method collecting the data from Google Image.
+So our method use web images collected from Google Image.

 ### 2.Train
 ```bash